bp4924/BP-MERN-Book-Search/README.md

 ## Usage

-The app is deployed to Heroku, and is fully responsive.
+The app is deployed to [Heroku](https://bp-frontend.herokuapp.com/), and is fully responsive.

-_At this time, the Heroku deployment is not functioning._

 ## License